Selecting and targeting elements

 div[class*=MYCSS_src--App--Box]

-This will cause Product Fruits to look for MYCSS_src--App--Box in the attribute called class which should be found.
+This will cause Product Fruits to look for any elements with the "class" attribute containing MYCSS_src--App--Box.